WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 --config=$(pwd)/webpack.front.config.js -d
 ```

-Fonts are loading because `Access-Control-Allow-Origin` is set.
+* Fonts are loading because `Access-Control-Allow-Origin` is set.
-And `preflight` files are copied over to assets, because `writeToDisk` is set.
+* `preflight` files are copied over to assets, because `writeToDisk` is set.
 Only allowing preflight files *through* for now.

-At this point task of being able to run DevServer and to open `index.html` from local filesytem that renders content correctly should be solved.
+At this point task of being able to run DevServer and to open `index.html` from local filesystem in browser that renders content correctly should be solved.

 * JavaScript file is served by `webpack-dev-server`
 * CSS content (embedded in JavaScript file) is served by `webpack-dev-server`
-* assets that are piped through loaders (in this case images and webfonts) is served by `webpack-dev-server`
+* Assets that are piped through loaders (in this case images and webfonts) is served by `webpack-dev-server`
-* `preflight.(js|css)` are outputted to local filesystem, html references them relatively
+* `preflight.(js|css)` are outputted to local filesystem, HTML references them relatively
 * `index.html` is opened directly from local filesystem

 #### Run DevServer, `index.html` and static files served by webpack-dev-server

-Static files that are not generated assets, which currently in our case are `public/index.html` as well as `public/assets/preflight.(js|css)` can be served by webpack-dev-server (and that might be the correct apprach as then we can use FQDNs and set `relativeUrlType` to false).
+Static files that are not *compiled assets*, which currently are `public/index.html` as well as `public/assets/preflight.(js|css)` can be served by webpack DevServer (and that might be the correct approach as then FQDNs can be used, solving issues that currently are adressed by `miniCssExtractPublicPath`).

-First we need to set *content base* for `devServer` config.
+First *content base* for `devServer` config needs to be set.

 *webpack.front.config.js*